Fslippe/master_project/docs/plan.md

 # TO DOO
-- perform cluster training on whole season
+- #perform cluster training on whole season
-- get a historgram of monthly frequency of CAOs
+- #get a historgram of monthly frequency of CAOs
+- Train on nighttime data, and perform clustering on whole set.
+- Use newly trained model and try clustering
+- Clustering results on july
+- Extract longitude latitude from clusters and gain histogram map

 # Problems met underway which needed fixing
 - Using just band 29 gives same clusters for cloud streets in non-CAO cases over central europe
   - Solutions?
 Extract only certain parts of pictures
+- negative Radiances. min value being -1.5W
+  - solutions: Setting all values less than 0 to 0
+- Some values being out of valid range
+  - Solutions: setting value to 0